bauerha/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-1](./PA1_template_files/figure-html/unnamed-chunk-1.png)

-2. Which 5-minute interval, on average across all the days in the dataset, contains the maximum number of steps?.
+*2. Which 5-minute interval, on average across all the days in the dataset, contains the maximum number of steps?.*

 ```r
 max_steps = max(msteps$V1)